rocket-pool/RPIPs/assets/rpip-62/rewards-calculation-spec.md

         baseFee = previousFee
     }
     ```
-3. Configure `saturnOneInterval` to be the reward period in which the Saturn 1 upgrade contract (`rocketUpgradeOneDotFour`) was executed.
+3. Configure `saturnOneInterval` to be the reward period in which the Saturn 1 upgrade contract was executed.
 If this has not happened yet, use an interval far into the future (e.g. 1e18 or the data type's maximum value if bounded).
+In detail, `rocketUpgradeOneDotFour.executed()` (signature `0x31a38c89`) shall act as source of truth for upgrade execution.
+Non-existence of the contract or function should be considered equivalent to a return value of `false`, i.e. not yet executed.
 4. Get the parent node's `percentOfBorrowedETH` (see the  [getNodeWeight section](#getnodeweight)) and adjust the fee.
 Define this calculation as `getTotalFee(baseFee, percentOfBorrowedETH)` with `fee` as the return value for later reference.
     ```go
     fee := baseFee